airavata-courses/Squadron/Readme.md

 Please check the develop branch for the latest version of the appliction and instructions followed in the same branch,

-please check UI-final branch for the repository of the User Interface
+Please check UI-final branch for the repository of the User Interface